codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 Here is an example of a pipeline that will automatically check out the repository that triggered it (i.e. a commit happened on that repository).

+>Notice that the name of the clone step is `main_clone`.
+This will automatically set the working directory of all other steps that follow it **inside** the folder of the project that was checked out.
+This is normally what you want for a pipeline that only checks out a single project

 `codefresh.yml`
 {% highlight yaml %}
 {% raw %}